drshahizan/HPDP/portfolio/AshraafSaleh/readme.md

 ## About Me

-I am a dedicated and driven student currently pursuing a degree in data engineering at Universiti Teknologi Malaysia.
-My journey in the field of data engineering has not only equipped me with the technical skills and knowledge but has also ignited a deep passion for programming.
-As a student, I have found great joy in the art of coding, and I am continually exploring new programming languages, techniques, and technologies.
-This enthusiasm stems from the realization that as a data engineer, I have the power to shape and transform the world by harnessing the potential of data
+  I am a dedicated and ambitious student currently pursuing a Bachelor's degree in Data Engineering at Universiti Teknologi Malaysia.
+My educational journey within the realm of data engineering has not only furnished me with robust technical expertise and knowledge but has also ignited a profound enthusiasm for software development.
+As a diligent scholar, I derive immense satisfaction from the craft of coding, and I persistently delve into emerging programming languages, methodologies, and cutting-edge technologies.
+This passion emanates from the profound realization that, as a data engineer, I possess the capacity to shape and revolutionize the world by harnessing the full potential of data.
+My journey in the field of data engineering aligns with my unwavering commitment to achieving excellence and making a meaningful impact in this ever-evolving domain.

 ## 🛠️ Languages and Tools